Multi Factor Authentication

 For further support in setting up the OTP Manager, watch the video below.

-If you require further assistance to set up your MFA options you can either open the MFA Self-Help Guide or watch the video below.
+If you require further assistance to set up your MFA options you can either open the MFA Self-Help Guide.

 • How can I register on my phone without using a QR code?